-Prerequisite: Spn 4 or equivalent fluency 3 hours lecture weekly
+Prerequisite: Spn 4 or equivalent fluency

 Situational Spanish will afford the opportunity to speak Spanish at an everyday level, for students who have taken previous courses and desire to reinforce and expand their skills.
 Topics are presented and discussed in class.
+(2)